GauSim/nestjs-typeorm/blog/text.md

 To make the process more robust, we will always use the same name for the docker container (`$SERVER` var in the script) - like this we can add an additional check - if the container is running already kill and remove it to ensure a clean state.

-## Connecting to NestJS and your database.
+## Connecting NestJS to your database

 Like for everything, there is already an NPM module that helps you hooking the NestJS project to your database.
-Let’s add TypeORM support to our project by using the prebuild NestJS-to-TypeORM module.
+Let’s add TypeORM support to our project by using the pre-build NestJS-to-TypeORM module.

 You can add it like this:
 ```bash